GEANT/nomad_cni/README.md

 ### Nomad job example

-If you have a host_network called `foo`, this is how the network stanza looks like in your job (as you can see, you no longer need to use dynamic ports with CNI private networks)
+If you have a host_network called `foo`, this is how the network stanza looks like in your job (as you can see, you no longer need to use dynamic ports with CNI isolated networks)

 ```hcl
   network {